Economic History - From Agricultural Roots to Export-Oriented Manufacturing Sector and a Financial Center

 Click here to learn more about Liechtenstein's international cooperation in tax matters.

 Liechtenstein as a Domestic and Global Job Provider

-Within the borders of Liechtenstein the economy offers 38,661 jobs (2017) with over half of the workforce commuting into Liechtenstein daily from Switzerland, Austria and Germany.
-Globally, Liechtenstein offers over 30,000 jobs with roughly 4000 of these positions in the United States.
-In total, Liechtenstein companies employ roughly 70,000 people domestically and globally.
+Within the borders of Liechtenstein the economy offers 41,352 jobs (2021) with over half of the workforce commuting into Liechtenstein daily from Switzerland, Austria and Germany.
+Globally, Liechtenstein offers over 40,000 jobs with roughly 5000 of these positions in the United States.
+In total, Liechtenstein companies employ over 70,000 people domestically and globally.

 Until the 19th century, Liechtenstein's economy could only support around 8,000 citizens, which led to large waves of emigration primarily to the New World.
 This trend, however, reversed itself in the 1950s once Liechtenstein's economy began to modernize.

 Employers in Liechtenstein benefit not only from its central location within Europe, but also from access to highly educated professionals.
 This combination makes Liechtenstein a strong site for businesses.